tarwn/lessthandot-hugo/blogs/content/posts/2016-02-15-what-i-learned-on-sql-cruise-2016.md

   </p>
 </div>

-4. <a href="https://twitter.com/GFritchey" target="_blank">Grant Fritchey</a> from <a href="http://www.red-gate.com/" target="_blank">Red Gate</a> brought his A game to talk about Query Store, a new feature in SQL Server 2016&#8230;but already available in Azure SQL Database.
-Red Gate continues to be an awesome sponsor of the cruise, and I&#8217;m thrilled they sent Grant to speak.
+4. <a href="https://twitter.com/GFritchey" target="_blank">Grant Fritchey</a> from <a href="http://www.red-gate.com/" target="_blank">Red Gate</a> brought his A game to talk about Query Store, a new feature in SQL Server 2016…but already available in Azure SQL Database.
+Red Gate continues to be an awesome sponsor of the cruise, and I'm thrilled they sent Grant to speak.

 <div id="attachment_4368" style="width: 310px" class="wp-caption aligncenter">
   <img class="size-medium wp-image-4368" src="/wp-content/uploads/2016/02/IMAG1840-300x168.jpg" alt="Listening to Grant talk. " width="300" height="168" srcset="/wp-content/uploads/2016/02/IMAG1840-300x168.jpg 300w, /wp-content/uploads/2016/02/IMAG1840-1024x576.jpg 1024w" sizes="(max-width: 300px) 100vw, 300px" />